kristofa/service-plugin-loader/README.md

 # Service Plugin Loader #

+**The repository is archived as it is not maintained anymore.
+It is still available in read-only mode and can still be forked.**

 Service Plugin Loader builds upon `java.util.ServiceLoader`.

 It is used to discover and load service plugins that are extensions/plugins to your application.